cmu-sei/juneberry/docs/specs/tuning_configuration_specification.md

         "fqcn": <fully qualified name of the ray.tune search algorithm class to use for hyperparameter selection>, "kwargs": { <OPTIONAL> kwargs to be passed to the search algorithm class during its construction }
     },
-    "search_space": {
+    "search_space": [
-        "model_config_attribute_name": {
+        {
-            "fqcn": <fully qualified name of the ray.tune sampling function to use for assigning values to the model config attribute>,
+            "fqcn":<fully qualified name of the ray.tune sampling function to use for assigning values to the model config attribute>,
-            "kwargs": { <OPTIONAL> kwargs to be passed to the sampling function during its construction }
+            "hyperparameter_name": <String indicating the name of an attribute in a ModelConfig that you would like the tuner to adjust during tuning trials> "kwargs": { <OPTIONAL> kwargs to be passed to the sampling function during its construction }
         }
-    },
+    ],
     "timestamp": <OPTIONAL ISO timestamp for when this file was last updated>, "trial_resources": {
         "cpu": <Integer indicating how many CPUs to allocate to a tuning trial>,